Infinite Lifetime: How 3D Printing Will Make Obsolescence of Inventory Disappear?

 “But how long does it take to get it?” you may ask, and you are right: If the lifetime is infinite, the spare part must be available shortly, if not immediately.
 With additive manufacturing it actually is!
 47% of spare parts buyers have been looking into using 3D printing in order to adopt a make-to-order policy and to create their own parts.

 Why?
-Because additive manufacturing offers the possibility to print any parts in a short lead time, as long as the design is already into the catalogue.
-No need to retrieve the old mould, find the right manufacturing facility, make the parts and have it travelling around the world to reach its point of use.
-Just print On-demand, get your part wherever you need in a matter of hours or at most days.
+Because additive manufacturing offers the possibility to print any parts in a short lead time, as long as the design is already in the catalog.
+No need to retrieve the old mold, find the right manufacturing facility, make the parts, and have it travel around the world to reach its point of use.
+Just print on-demand, get your part wherever you need in a matter of hours or at most days.

 Repair your machine infinitely

-You are a customer and you need an old spare part for your beloved machinery purchased 15 years ago?
-With their digital catalogue, your equipment suppliers are able to retrieve the required information to produce your part (technology, material, machine, specifications, production instructions, etc.) and fix your machine, no matter the model age.
-Thanks to additive manufacturing, obsolescence does not exist any longer and you can extend the lifetime of your machinery as much as you want.
+If you find yourself looking for an old spare part for your beloved machinery purchased 15 years ago, it’s very likely that the inventory is now obsolete.
+With their digital catalogue, your equipment suppliers are able to retrieve the required information to produce your part (technology, material, machine, specifications, production instructions, etc.) and fix your machine, regardless of the model age.
+Thanks to additive manufacturing, obsolescence of inventory does not exist any longer and you can extend the lifetime of your machinery as much as you want.

 Obsolescence is an old topic, isn’t it now the time for a qualitative and long-term client service?